Our 3-Step Escape Plan

 Don't leave the meeting place to go back inside for any reason.

-Volunteers attend regular training where they practise, learn new skills, and develop the team work they need to safely respond to emergencies.
+Volunteers attend regular training where they practice, learn new skills, and develop the team work they need to safely respond to emergencies.
 Supporting your volunteer to attend training is key to giving them the skills they need to keep themselves and others safe.

 • BBQs and potluck dinners